redhat-cop/quay_configuration/README.md

         validate_certs: true
 ```

-The requirements for the `herve4m.quay.quay_first_user` module are as follows:
+The requirements for the `infra.quay_configuration.quay_first_user` module are as follows:

 * You must use Quay version 3.6 or later.
 * You must enable the first user creation feature (`FEATURE_USER_INITIALIZE` in `config.yaml`).